We work hard to put our customers first and are committed to seeking and acting on customer feedback. We look to find solutions and put things right.

 The housing regulator in England, the Regulator of Social Housing requires housing providers to articulate and deliver a comprehensive approach to achieving value for money.
 This is to take account of the corporate objectives, along with the interests and commitments we share with our stakeholders.

 This means managing resources economically, efficiently and effectively to provide quality services and homes, and delivering year-on-year improvements in value for money.

-Derwent Living is focused on providing good value for money.
+We are focused on providing good value for money.
 Our customers want good quality homes and services but expect us to be as efficient and effective as possible so that we can keep costs down.

 We want customers to be able to see how we manage performance and how our resident scrutiny team helps us to raise standards.

 Our value for money self assessment which includes key financial data is now included within Places for People Group's annual report and financial statements.

 Annual Complaints Reporting

 We value complaints and use information from them to help us improve our services.
 We believe that the publication of such information is useful for our customers and allows you to see exactly how we are performing in the areas that matter most to customers.

 Annual complaints information for the year April 2020 to March 2021